Minor Cooper Keith

 Minor Cooper Keith (19 January 1848 – 14 June 1929) was an American businessman whose railroad, commercial agriculture, and cargo liner enterprises had a major impact on the national economies of the Central American countries, as well as on the Caribbean region of Colombia.
 Keith's work on the Costa Rican railroad to the Caribbean, a project begun by his uncle Henry Meiggs, led him to become involved in the large-scale export of bananas to the United States.
 In 1899, Keith's banana-trading concerns were absorbed into the powerful United Fruit Company, of which he became vice-president.
 Keith was also involved in a number of other business ventures, including gold mining in Costa Rica and real estate development in the US.

 Early life

-Keith was born in Brooklyn, New York, to the lumber merchant Minor Hubbell Keith and his wife Emily, sister of railroad entrepreneur Henry Meiggs.
+Keith was born on January 19, 1848, in Brooklyn, New York, at the time its own city.
+His parents were a lumber merchant Minor Hubbell Keith and his wife Emily, sister of railroad entrepreneur Henry Meiggs.
 After private schooling, the sixteen-year-old Keith was employed as a store clerk on Broadway.
 Some months later, he quit clerking and became a lumber surveyor.
 Having saved $3,000 in a year, Keith bought a cattle ranch located on a river island near the mouth of the Rio Grande, in southern Texas, which he administered until 1871.
 He then accepted his uncle's invitation to help manage the construction of a railroad in Costa Rica, in Central America.